-The Cathedral of San Rufino, known also as the Duomo of Assisi, is the main Catholic church in Assisi, located in the homonymous square.
-The Cathedral was built on a terrace that probably was the place of the ancient Roman forum of the city.
-SHORT HISTORY The body of San Rufino was probably brought to Assisi in the 8th century and a first church was built on this place around the same time.
-Ugone, Bishop of Assisi from 1028, moved the episcopal seat from the Church of Santa Maria Maggiore to the Church of San Rufino, and made the latter a Cathedral in 1036.
+The Cathedral of San Rufino is the beautiful Cathedral of Assisi, located in the homonymous square.
+Although there is no documented evidence, the church is built on a terrace that probably was the site of the ancient Roman forum of Asisium.
+SHORT HISTORY The body of San Rufino (Saint Rufinus) was probably brought to Assisi in the 8th century, and a first church was built on this place around the same time.
+Ugone, Bishop of Assisi from 1028, moved the episcopal seat from the Church of Santa Maria Maggiore to the Church of San Rufino, and made the latter a cathedral in 1036.
 In 1134, it was decided to demolish the Ugonian Basilica and to build a new and more imposing cathedral.
 The work for the new church, on a project by Giovanni da Gubbio, was started in 1140, but the construction lasted for several decades.
-In 1228, Pope Gregory IX consecrated the high altar and, in 1253, the whole church was consecrated by Innocent IV.
+In 1228, Pope Gregory IX consecrated the high altar and, in 1253, the whole church was consecrated by Pope Innocent IV.
 In 1571, the interior of the cathedral was renovated according to a project by Galeazzo Alessi.
-ARCHITECTURE The facade of the Cathedral is one of the most significant works of the Read more [...]
+ARCHITECTURE The facade of the cathedral is one of the most significant works of the Read more [...]

-Basilica of Saint Mary of the Angels (Basilica di Santa Maria degli Angeli) is a papal church in Assisi, outside city walls, about 4 kilometers from the historic centre.
-The Basilica shelters the Porziuncola, a small church where the Franciscan movement started and, at the same time, the most sacred place for the Franciscan order.
-SHORT HISTORY Basilica of Saint Mary of the Angels was built between 1565 and 1685, after a project by Galeazzo Alessi, an italian architect from Perugia.
-The construction has taken a long time due to constant lack of money, because the church was financed only from donations.
-After an earthquake on 15 March 1832, the church suffered major damage.
-The reconstruction of the basilica started in 1836 and was finished 4 years later, in 1840.
+The Basilica of Santa Maria degli Angeli is a papal basilica in Assisi, located outside the city walls, about 3 kilometers away from the historical center.
+The basilica shelters the Porziuncola, a small chapel where the Franciscan movement started, the most sacred place for the Franciscan order.
+SHORT HISTORY Basilica of Saint Mary of the Angels was built between 1565 and 1685 on a project by Galeazzo Alessi, an italian architect from Perugia.
+The construction took a long time due to the constant lack of money, because the church was financed only from donations.
+The earthquake of March 15, 1832, damaged the church beyond repair.
+The reconstruction of the basilica started in 1836 and was completed 4 years later, in 1840.
 The architect in charge for the reconstruction was Luigi Poletti.
-During reconstruction, the façade of the church was remodeled in a neoclassical style, but the architect Cesare Bazzani gave back, between 1924 and 1930, its original form.
-ART AND ARCHITECTURE The basilica was built in a Mannerist style and has a latin cross structure, 126 meters in lenght and 65 meters wide.
-The interior has three naves and Read more [...]
+During the reconstruction, the facade of the church was remodeled in a Neoclassical style.
+Between 1924 and 1930, the architect Cesare Bazzani returned the facade to its original appearance.
+ART AND ARCHITECTURE The basilica is built in a Mannerist style and has a Latin cross plan, 126 meters long and 65 meters wide.
+The interior has three naves and a large dome, 79 meters high, and is Read more [...]